cc4cs/framework/README.md

 The simulation phase involves the execution of the toolchain of each processor supported by the framework.
 The following is a description of each supported processor and the tools needed to get the information required to calculate CC4CS:

 - Atmega328p:
-	- sed: it is needed to convert the instruction set simulator output  to a format readable by the framework parser;
-	- **[perf stat](https://man7.org/linux/man-pages/man1/perf-stat.1.html)** : needed to get the clock cycles required by the execution on the Atmega328p;
 	- **[simulavr](https://www.nongnu.org/simulavr/)** : the instruction set simulator of the Atmega328p;
 	- **[avr-gcc](https://gcc.gnu.org/wiki/avr-gcc)** : the cross-compiler for the AVR ISA;